How Long Does it Take to Write a Book?

 5. Join a challenge.

-NaNoWriMo is a good place to start.
+NaNoWriMo (National Novel Writing Month, where writers pen 50,000 words in 30 days) is a good place to start.
 It’s free and gets you that finished first draft feeling quickly.

-If you’re looking for something slightly slower and less manic, try The Write Practice’s 100 Day Book program.
+If you’re looking for something slightly slower and less manic experience, try The Write Practice’s 100 Day Book program.
 Challenges expose you to other writers.
 That’s not only great for networking, but lets you talk shop with other writers, gives you support when you need it, and keeps you accountable.

 Breakneck Speed Isn’t For Everyone